A comparison between Shapefit compression and Full-Modelling method with PyBird for DESI 2024 and beyond: Effect of different PyBird versions.

 \section{Effect of different \textsc{PyBird} versions.}

 The version of \textsc{PyBird} we used is slightly different from the one in \textsc{desilike}, which is used for DESI fitting.
-To understand whether different versions of \textsc{PyBird} will affect the cosmological constraints.
-We compare the constraints on the Shapefit parameters using two different versions of \textsc{PyBird} for LRG (top left), ELG (top right), and QSO (bottom).
+To understand whether other versions of \textsc{PyBird} will affect the cosmological constraints we compare the constraints on the Shapefit parameters using two different versions of \textsc{PyBird} for LRG (top left), ELG (top right), and QSO (bottom).
 We find that the constraints are mostly consistent with each other.
 The \textsc{desilike} version gives \(\approx 5\%\) larger error bars for ELG and QSO.
-This is probably because \(k_r\) in \textsc{desilike} is set to \(0.25 h \mathrm{Mpc}^{-1}\), which is around three times smaller than in the latest version (\(0.70 h \mathrm{Mpc}^{-1}\)).
-This means the prior on the counter terms in \textsc{desilike} is larger than the latest version, so we see slightly weaker constraints.
+This difference is probably because \(k_r\) in \textsc{desilike} is set to \(0.25 h \mathrm{Mpc}^{-1}\), which is around three times smaller than the one in this paper (\(0.70 h \mathrm{Mpc}^{-1}\)).
+This setting means the prior on the counter terms in \textsc{desilike} is larger than the ones in this paper, so we see slightly weaker constraints.